zhenrong-wang/hpc-now/README.md

 *Advanced - For developers:*

+- `decrypt`      VERY RISKY!
+Decrypt sensitive files of a cluster list or all.
+- `encrypt`      Encrypt sensitive files of a cluster list or all.
 - `set-tf`       Set the running configurations for openTofu or terraform
 - `configloc`    Configure the locations for the terraform binaries, providers, IaC templates and shell scripts.
 - `showloc`      Show the current configured locations.